-Levering the compute power of GPU accelerators to scientific computing is becoming increasingly important.
+Leveraging the compute power of GPU accelerators for scientific computing is becoming increasingly important.
 There are many programming models for GPU programming, but OpenMP is a vendor-agnostic approach that allows you to write code that can run on a wide variety of GPU hardware.
 In this training, we will cover GPU programming with OpenMP, and how to optimize performance.

 Learning outcomes